Awazbhujel/Awazbhujel/README.md

 <h1 align="center">
-   Hi I'm Awaz! 👋
+   Hi Namaste I'm Awaz! 👋

-Welcome to my GitHub profile!
    I'm an aspiring Data Scientist with a strong enthusiasm for data-driven solutions and making a positive impact through data analysis.

 </h1>